nazstephen/Data-Science/SQL Project/README.md

 ## Description of the data
 A database with info on taxi rides in Chicago:

-neighborhoods table: data on city neighborhoods
+*neighborhoods* table: data on city neighborhoods
-- name: name of the neighborhood
+- *name*: name of the neighborhood
-- neighborhood_id: neighborhood code
+- *neighborhood_id*: neighborhood code

 cabs table: data on taxis
 - cab_id: vehicle code